aesthetic-suite/framework/docs/style.md

 Once the style sheet is defined, the second phase will parse and process it using the underlying adapter (like Aphrodite).
 This is triggered by the `Aesthetic#createStyleSheet` method, which requires the unique style name from the previous example, and returns a cached and parsed style sheet.
-This parsed style sheet is then using to generate [CSS class names](#generating-class-names).
+This parsed style sheet is then used to generate [CSS class names](#generating-class-names).

 ```ts
 const styles = aesthetic.createStyleSheet('button-component');